tesdem/AXA_1872/README.md

 # Definition
 Given a sample dataset containing soci-economic chracterstics (features) of a population, the model tries to predicts if an individual will suffer mental illness (Yes, No).
 Note: Requires training dataset being saved inside root folder of the project.
+Not included to avoid unautorized public access!!!

 This is typical Data Science (Analytics) project and the approach developed here follows the Cross-Industry Standard Process for executing Data Science project.